 Autism NI Support Groups

 In Autism NI the Family Support team co-ordinate a number of different types of support groups.
-There are 20+ support groups based in local communities across Northern Ireland offering support to thousands of parents and carers and individuals with ASD.
+There are 20+ support groups based in local communities across Northern Ireland offering support to thousands of parents/carers who have children affected by Autism.
 We rely heavily on our support group network, which continues to be the bedrock of our service steeped in the principles of community development where volunteer parents and carers provide advice and support to other parents.

-These groups can be large or small but all have one thing in common, they work with the family support team providing dedicated support for families, share experiences, offer mutual support and discuss how Autism affects family life.
+These groups can be large or small but all have one thing in common, they work with the family support team providing dedicated support for families, share experiences and offer mutual support.

 Why join a Support Group?

 By joining one of Autism NI's support groups you will find you do not have to begin this journey on your own.
 You can access support pre or post diagnosis.
 Most groups meet monthly, parents get the chance to share worries or concerns along with experiences on what is available in your area to help your family and your child with Autism.

 You will get ideas and strategies for helping your child lay foundations for their future.
 By meeting other parents on your journey you will realise the feeling and worries you are experiencing are perfectly normal and to be expected.